 - End of Spring Celebration

 - Independent group projects and small class settings

 Semester 4 (Spring): Changing Culture

 - Independent group projects and small group class settings

-- Residential, undergraduate, new students with an unweighted high school GPA. of 3.3 or higher and 1180 SAT or 24 ACT
+- Residential, undergraduate, new students with an unweighted high school GPA. of 3.3 or higher.

 - High-achieving students who desire leadership and professional development